Berlin Mercedes-Benz executive jumps ship for Tesla | DW | 12.11.2020

 Trade union representatives don't seem to trust such statements and believe that some 2,000 out of a total of 2,500 jobs in Berlin could be in danger over the next years.

-Regional Christian Democrat MP Christian Gräff sees any possible workforce reduction as a direct result of the power the Greens wield in Berlin's coalition government.
-He accuses them of launching an anti-car campaign and preventing investments even in environmentally friendly automotive technology.
+Regional Christian Democrat lawmaker Christian Gräff sees any possible workforce reduction as a direct result of the power the Greens wield in Berlin's coalition government.
+He accused them of launching an anti-car campaign and preventing investments even in environmentally friendly automotive technology.

-"Small wonder such a policy might now have an impact on jobs," he told the Berliner Zeitung daily.
-But in the end it'll be Daimler's decision as to what will become of its plant in Berlin, says Otto.
+"Small wonder such a policy might now have an impact on jobs," he told the daily Berliner Zeitung.
+But in the end, it'll be Daimler's decision as to what will become of its plant in Berlin, Otto said.

 After World War II, the plant focused on engines for commercial vehicles, including trucks and tour buses.